 Risk Assessment

 Assess the risks associated with property investment.
 Evaluate factors such as market volatility, potential regulatory changes, environmental considerations, and any legal or zoning restrictions that may affect the property's value or rental income.
-Conduct due diligence, including property inspections, title searches, and consultation with professionals like real estate agents, attorneys, and inspectors, to mitigate risks.
+Conduct due diligence, including property inspections, property title searches, and consultation with professionals like real estate agents, attorneys, and inspectors, to mitigate risks.

 Long-Term Investment Strategy